bytelink-ai/bytelink-aio-usb-sensor/COMMERCIAL_SETUP.md

 ## Main File for Commercial Use

-**`bytelink-usbaio.yaml`** is the primary file for commercial distribution.
+**`bytelink-usbaio-github.yaml`** is the primary file for commercial distribution.

-This single-file configuration allows you to:
+This file references all modules from your GitHub repository, allowing you to:
-- ✅ Easily update all customer devices from one file
+- ✅ Update individual modules (sensors, switches, etc.) independently
-- ✅ Push updates that customers can pull automatically
+- ✅ Customers automatically pull module updates from GitHub
-- ✅ Maintain version control with simple commits
+- ✅ Maintain modular code structure for easier maintenance
-- ✅ Provide simple installation for customers
+- ✅ Update specific components without touching the entire config

 ## Customer Installation (One-Time Setup)